VoxaAI/voxa/docs/starter-kit.rst

 Running the project
 ---------------------

-1. Clone the `voxa <https://github.com/mediarain/voxa>`_ repository
+1. Clone the `Starter Kit <https://github.com/mediarain/voxa-starterkit>`_ repository

-2. Create a new skill project using the ``samples/starterKit`` directory as a basis

-3. Make sure you're running node 4.3, this is easiest with `nvm <https://github.com/creationix/nvm>`_
+2. Make sure you're running node 6.10, this is easiest with `nvm <https://github.com/creationix/nvm>`_

-4. In your skill directory, install node dependencies using ``npm install``
+3. In your skill directory, install node dependencies using ``npm install``

-5. Create a ``config/local.json`` file using ``config/local.json.example`` as an example
+4. Create a ``config/local.json`` file using ``config/local.json.example`` as an example

-6. Run the project with ``gulp watch``
+5. Run the project with ``gulp watch``

-7. At this point you should start ``ngrok http 3000`` and configure your skill in the Amazon Developer panel to use the ngrok https endpoint.
+6. At this point you should start ``ngrok http 3000`` and configure your skill in the Amazon Developer panel to use the ngrok https endpoint.